einarwh/experiments-in-powerblog/content/blog-posts/a-simple-lru-cache.md

 }
 ```

 After the mandatory pruning step is done, we can do what we’re here for.
 Let’s assume we’re adding a new element first.
-It’s trivial, even though we need to nest a few type envelopes: we’re wrapping our element in a TimeStamped inside a KeyValuePair inside a LinkedListNode.
+It’s trivial, even though we need to nest a few type envelopes: we’re wrapping our element in a **TimeStamped** inside a **KeyValuePair** inside a **LinkedListNode**.
 Then we just put that in front of the list (because it’s our newest one), and add it to the dictionary.
 Replacing an existing element is not much harder; we just remove it before adding it.
 We can’t mutate it, since we need a new timestamp and – more importantly – a new position in the linked list.
 We can’t afford to shuffle things around, since we’d lose O(1) in a heartbeat.

 ## Look up